pendragons-code/ytdl-webserver/README.md

 If I want to, for any reason (I have a USB to sd card reader, a few of them actually.), I can keep multiple copies on different SD cards and use my network to share it with my devices.
 ```
+# Actual use case:
+You can actually just install this and host it on your pc when you want to and it will just go accordingly.
+However, you must ensure you have nodejs, npm and dependecies to run this.
+Git is just used to clone this here so you can avoid that if you just decided to download this as a zip and just installed the things you need.

 # fluent-ffmpeg
 [here](https://www.npmjs.com/package/fluent-ffmpeg)